osirislab/ctf101/docs/reverse-engineering/what-is-c.md

 Arrays allow programmers to group data into logical containers.

 To access the individual elements of an array we access the contents by their "index".
-Most programming langauges today start counting from 0.
+Most programming languages today start counting from 0.
 So to take our previous example:

 ```c
 int integers[ 10 ] = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10};